NishchayAnand/software-engineering/Java/Spring/Spring Boot/Notes.md

 ## Auto-Configuration

+Spring Boot can automatically configure beans based on the libraries present in your application's classpath.
+For example, if a `JDBC` driver is on the classpath, Spring Boot will auto-configure a `DataSource` bean.

+We no longer have to manually configure beans for common functionalities such as database connections or a web server, Spring Boot can do this for us.

 ## Simplified Dependency Management

 It can be challenging to add dependencies to a project's build. **What library do you need?
 What are its group and artifact?
 Which version do you need?
 Will that version play well with other dependencies in the same project?**